JuliaGeo/NetCDF.jl/docs/src/quickstart.md

 ts = ncread(fn,"rad",start=[180,45,1], count=[1,1,-1])
 ```

-In order to correctly label the time steps we retrieve the time information from the file
+In order to correctly label the time steps we retrieve the time information from the file:

 ```@example 1
 tvec = Base.Dates.DateTime(2001,1,1)+Base.Dates.Hour.(ncread(fn,"time"))
 ```

-Now we can generate the plot.
+Now we can generate the plot:

     plot(tvec,ts)